metosin/ring-swagger/README.md

 - Vectors, Sets and Maps can be used as containers
   - Maps are presented as Complex Types and References.
 Model references are resolved automatically.
-  - Nested maps are transformed automatically into flat maps with generated child references.
+  - Nested maps are transformed automatically into flat maps with generated child references
+    - Nested maps can be within valid containers (as only element - heregenous schema sequences not supported)

 ### Schema coercion